 Children under the age of 6 can experience “developmental disfluencies.”
 This means that their stuttering may be appropriate at that point in their development.
 A child with developmental disfluency does not demonstrate struggle or frustration when speaking.
 Furthermore, s/he typically uses repetitions instead of other stuttering symptoms.
 Additionally, repetitions occur less than 10% of the time.
 Males are more likely than females to have long-term stuttering.
 Other risk factors include family history and type/severity of symptoms.

 For more information about stuttering, check out the following resources:

 To find out how we can help with stuttering, contact us today at 201-658-4400 or email@example.com.

-Speech Sound Disorders are communication impairments that impact a person’s ability to pronounce sounds and words.
-They may be referred to as articulation or phonological disorders.
-It is normal for children to make mistakes with pronunciation as they are learning to speak; however, as they get older, they should be making less mistakes and their speech should sound more like an adult.
-As a general rule, children should be understood approximately 50% of the time at age 2, 75% of the time at age 3, and 100% of the time at age 4.
-Even though a child should be 100% understood at age 4, that is not to say that s/he may not still make a few mistakes on pronunciation.
+Speech Sound Disorders (AKA articulation and phonological disorders) are communication impairments that affect a person’s pronunciation.
+Although it is normal for children to make mistakes with pronunciation as they are learning to speak, they should be making less mistakes as they get older.
+As a general rule, children should be understood approximately 50% of the time at age 2.
+At age 3, children should be understood approximately 75% of the time.
+By age 4, children should be understood 100% of the time.
+However, even at age 4, children may still make mistakes on pronunciation.